Quantity Surveying MSc

 Alumni discount and scholarships

-We're happy to offer a 20% alumni discount to most current NTU students and NTU alumni for September 2023 and January 2024 entry.
+We're happy to offer a 20% alumni discount to most current NTU students and NTU alumni for courses starting between September 2025 and August 2026.
 This discount is available for those starting on an eligible postgraduate taught, postgraduate research or professional course.

 You might be able to get a scholarship to help fund your studies.
 We award scholarships to those students who can demonstrate excellent achievement, passion and dedication to their studies.